emg184/EthanBlog/_posts/2020-01-02-scotty-tutorial-part-1.markdown

 Perfect!

-Well not really we need to convert our potentail email address that has type `Text` to `ByteString` and we want to return `Text` in our function not `String` and we don't want to return an `EmailAddress` we want to return Text.
+Well not really we need to convert our potential email address that has type `Text` to `ByteString` and we want to return `Text` in our function not `String` and we don't want to return an `EmailAddress` we want to return Text.
 Sooo what do we do.
 Lets write a wrapper around the function that handles all this logic.

 first lets make sure we have the correct packages